The Ultimate Guide to Credit Cards

 At the same time, there’s only so much good you’ll do by increasing your Chase Slate credit limit.
 That’s because, regardless of your limit, the Chase Slate card caps balance transfers at $15,000, including fees and interest charges.
 So, even if you get an unheard-of $20,000 credit limit, you’ll only be allowed to transfer up to $15,000.

 Additionally, if you’re intending to transfer a balance from a Chase credit card, you’re out of luck.
 You can’t transfer a balance from one Chase credit card to another Chase credit card, even the Chase Slate card.
 In this case, you’ll need to explore options from other banks.
-Popular Chase Slate balance transfer alternatives include the Discover it® Balance Transfer card and the BankAmericard® credit card.
+A popular Chase Slate balance transfer alternative is the BankAmericard® credit card.

 Slate is One of the Few No-Fee Balance Transfer Cards